Published online Dec 14, 2018. doi: 10.3748/wjg.v24.i46.5234

 Published online: December 14, 2018

-We demonstrated that miR-15a negatively regulates intestinal epithelial junctions through Cdc42 in Caco-2 cells and pediatric IBD.
-This is believed to be the first study of the miR-15a-Cdc42 signaling pathway in pediatric IBD patients.
+MiR-15a negatively regulates epithelial junctions through Cdc42 in Caco-2 cells and pediatric IBD patients.